Browaeys-Gerin-Valerian/report-service-api/README.md

 ## Location

-All uploaded template files are stored in the `templates` folder at the root of the project
+All uploaded template files are stored in the `templates_files` folder at the root of the project

 ## File Naming Convention